nyaridorina/nyaridorina/README.md

 # 🖖🏻 Hello!
 I'm Dorina.

 I'm an **IT Specialist** with a passion for solving problems and creating useful or fun applications.
-I specialize in a range of technologies and have a deep love for Python and its powerful libraries.

 ## 📈 Current Projects
 I'm currently working on various projects that blend my interests.